About Polyurethane Film

 Polyurethane Film is also commonly referred to as Urethane film, PU film, and TPU film.

-Polyurethane comes in a variety of hardnesses.
+Polyurethane material comes in a variety of hardnesses.
 Durometer is the measure of the hardness of a particular material.
 Most elastomers are measured on the Shore A Hardness Scale for durometer.
 American Polyfilm offers Polyurethane Films that measure from 70 to 95 on the Shore A Durometer Scale.
 Higher durometer grades yield a very tough product with high puncture and abrasion resistance and excellent chemical resistance.
 Lower durometer grades exhibit a supple quality and feel soft against human skin, making it an ideal product for medical applications.

-Polyurethane is manufactured without the use of plasticizers, so it will retain most of its performance characteristics in long-term applications.
+Polyurethane products are manufactured without the use of plasticizers, so it will retain most of its performance characteristics in long-term applications.
 Not having plasticizers also means it will not leach hazardous compounds in the field.
 This is of particular importance in the medical industry and in any products intended for use by children.

 Low Temperature Flexibility

-Our films have tensile strength ratings ranging from 4000-9500 psi.
+Our PU films have tensile strength ratings ranging from 4000-9500 psi.
 This strength enables Polyurethane Film to outperform a multitude of other materials.
 Because the material is so much stronger than other polymers, our Customers are able to use less material while maintaining, or even improving, the strength of the product.

 Antimicrobial / Biocompatibility

-Most of our films will not support anti-microbial growth while others can have antimicrobial compounds added to them, producing excellent antimicrobial results.
+Polyurethane film, in most applications, will not support anti-microbial growth while others can have antimicrobial compounds added to them, producing excellent antimicrobial results.
 Test results can be viewed here.
 Many of our films have passed stringent biocompatibility testing.

 Polyurethane is an Earth-friendly material.
 With the proper equipment, it can be recycled easily and does not release hazardous compounds when being processed or recycled.

 Polyurethane is a thermoplastic elastomer, meaning it can be melted and re-melted numerous times.
 This is of particular interest to companies doing work involving altering the film's shape.
-Polyurethane Film can be vacuumed or thermoformed and still retain its flexibility and performance.
+Polyurethane rubber Film can be vacuumed or thermoformed and still retain its flexibility and performance.
 The material can also be welded to form irregular shapes.

 |Material||Weight Loss in Milligrams|